Gregynog Young Musician Competition

 Entrants must be aged 18 or under and have reached Grade 8 or equivalent on any orchestral, brass band or percussion instrument.

 Up to 18 contestants are selected to perform in the semi-finals in front of a panel of specialist adjudicators.
-This will take place for a full day on November 1st, 2025 in the Maidment Building, Shrewsbury School, Shrewsbury, Shropshire.
-SY3 7BA.
-The semi final will take place during the day followed by the Finalists' Competiton in the evening.
+This will take place for a full day in November 2026 at Gregynog Hall in mid Wales.
+The semi final will take place during the day followed by the Finalists' Competition in the evening.

 Five semi-finalist winners will be chosen to compete in the evening for the title of Gregynog Young Musician of the Year.